Green Party Leaders Don't Want Windows In Munich

 you wanna leak government data?
 (Score:1)

-I agree with the Green Party (Score:3)
+I agree with the Green Party (Score:2, Insightful)

+This sounds like a business opportunity to provide a school for training young Germans that want to work in the government's IT.

+I'm sure there are plenty of Bulgarian, Romanian, and Hungarian people who would like an Linux IT job in Germany.
+Isn't one of the benefits of being part of the EU the opportunities available to foreign workers?

 Re: (Score:2)

+So basically, they're unable to hire anyone who knows how to use Google?

+No, of course, they know how to use Google.
+The problem is that they are not willing to learn.
+Twenty years ago, it was Macs, even though the Windows interface was pretty much the same as they copied it.
+People just didn't even want to try.
+I got sent to a lot of places because I knew how to work on Mac and nobody else would even try, a decision supported at the admin level because they didn't want to have to support Macs even though the effort was trivial.
+Today, it's the same with Linux and I get sent out

-For all the wrong reasons (Score:3)
+For all the wrong reasons (Score:4, Insightful)

 So I've been really disappointed that the reasons they give to stay in Linux is "WannaCry", i.e. Virus and the like.